How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 Do You Need a License to Do Eyelash Extensions in Canada?

-There is no federal legislation in Canada regulating lash artists or the industry.
+In Canada, there’s no federal legislation regulating the eyelash extension industry.
 However, some provinces have their own set of rules and regulations.

 Province | License | Website |